 A difficult question based on lack of data is deferral of transplant candidates if they become infected with COVID-19.
 Patients, who have acquired COVID-19 immediately before HCT should be deferred due to the risk for progression to severe disease.
 The other situation is patients, who have acquired COVID-19 some weeks before planned transplant and who are still PCR-positive but who either never developed symptoms or have resolved their symptoms.
 In the general population it is recognized that after 10 days from the onset of symptoms only few PCR positive patients can transmit a viable virus, and asymptomatic patients might be PCR positive for several weeks, alternating positive and negative PCR results.
-However, it is currently unclear if all immunocompromised patients who are PCR positive, can transmit the virus.
-Furthermore, recurrence of symptoms when a patient became severely immunocompromised has been described.
+There have been reports of "viable SARS-CoV-2 for several weeks in patients, who are repeatedly PCR-positive.
+This seems to be more common in immunosuppressed individuals.
+Furthermore, recurrence of symptoms when a patient became severely immunocompromised has been described and require new evaluation for COVID-19 but also for other respiratory viruses.

 In general, if a transplant candidate is diagnosed with COVID-19, a deferral of the transplant procedure is recommended.
 However, this is not always possible due to the risk for progression of the underlying disease.
 This might be particularly pertinent for patients waiting for CAR T cell therapy since this is frequently performed in patients refractory to other therapies and therefore being at a very high risk for progress of the underlying disease.
 This is a difficult risk-benefit assessment and must be made individually with a complete information given to the patient about the risks for transplant complications vs. the risk for progression of the underlying disease.
-The decision must be made taking into account the risk of the patient associated with on one hand the delay of the procedure and on the other proceeding with conditioning and the risk for COVID-19 associated complications, especially pulmonary, as well as the risk for nosocomial spread of COVID-19 within a transplant unit.
+The decision must be made considering the risk of the patient associated with on one hand the delay of the procedure and on the other proceeding with conditioning and the risk for COVID-19 associated complications, especially pulmonary, as well as the risk for nosocomial spread of COVID-19 within a transplant unit.